The author is a guitarist and bassist with over 35 years of experience as a musician.

 Jumbo acoustics are built to strum.
 These are large-bodied guitars, and they take the boom and projection found in the dreadnought to another level.
 Jumbo acoustic are a favorite of country players for this very reason, particularly classic-style country.

 Some great examples of the jumbo design include the Gibson J-200 and the Guild F-50.
 These are somewhat expensive instruments, but both brands have affordable versions on the market as well.
-For example, Epiphone offers the an affordable guitar designed after the Gibson classic.
-EJ-200
+For example, Epiphone offers the EJ-200 an affordable guitar designed after the Gibson classic.

-If you need a guitar with great projection and bass response this may be the one for you.
+If you need a guitar with great projection and bass response, this may be the one for you.
 However, while they typically have traditional or slightly narrower string spacing, jumbos are relatively large instruments.
 Smaller people may find them unwieldy, at least initially, but if you really love the sound don’t let it deter you.

 Epiphone EJ-200 Jumbo Acoustic

 Parlor guitars are at the opposite end of the spectrum from jumbo acoustics.
 These are small-body instruments, typically described as size 0 or smaller, depending on the manufacturer.
-Like classical guitars, they are made to be played finger-style, though of course many musicians strum to their heart’s content.
+Like classical guitars, they are made to be played finger-style, though, of course, many musicians strum to their heart’s content.
 They even share a few other characteristics with classical guitars.
 While there are many variations out there today, the traditional parlor-style guitar features a 12th fret neck-body joint and a slotted headstock like a classical instrument.

-When I think of parlor guitars I imagine the olden days of strumming cowboys and folk musicians.
-That’s not far off, because this type of acoustic is much older than most of the others in this article in terms of instrument evolution.
+When I think of parlor guitars, I imagine the olden days of strumming cowboys and folk musicians.
+That’s not far off because this type of acoustic is much older than most of the others in this article in terms of instrument evolution.
 Today, it’s a great choice for musicians looking for a handy instrument for playing around campfires or when getting together with friends.

 If you decide this type of guitar is right for you, these days you have a few options.
 You can look for a more traditional parlor guitar, as described above.
 Or, you can find some great small-bodied options with more modern appointments, such as standard tuners and a 14-fret neck joint.